 The ultimate goal of MAT is full recovery, including living a self-directed life.
 This treatment approach has been shown to:

-- Improve client’s survival
+- Improve the client’s survival.

-- Increase retention in treatment
+- Increase retention in treatment.

-- Decrease illicit opiate use and other criminal activity among people with substance use disorders
+- Decrease illicit opiate use and other criminal activity among people with substance use disorders.

 World-class, Accredited, 5-Star Reviewed, Effective Addiction & Mental Health Programs.
 Complete Behavioral Health Inpatient Rehab, Detox plus Co-occuring Disorders Therapy.CALL (877) 378-4154